 It’s been a while since I wrote an article on Twitter.
 But since I’ve moved back to San Francisco, I’ve doubled my usage of Twitter in clients’ social media campaigns.
 Maybe it’s because I’m so close to their home office, or maybe because Twitter has once again made a huge leap in their versatility and international reach.
+So how exactly do you become a Twitter power user?

 The best part is Twitter is extremely progressive in their thinking.
 They understand the power of community.
 Most people will argue that Facebook is where big brands are going, however, Twitter surpasses Facebook in terms of Fortune 500 use.
 Last count 73% of Fortune 500 companies have active corporate Twitter accounts, 66% have corporate Facebook accounts, and 62% have corporate YouTube accounts. (cit.
 Business Insider- 2013)